Steven Saunders: Partick Thistle

 Saunders signed an 18-month contract with Partick Thistle in January 2019; he chose the number 43 squad number.
 He scored his first goal for Thistle in a 4–1 victory against Stranraer in the 2018–19 Scottish Cup.
 Saunders scored his first league goal for The Jags opening the scoring in an eventual 2–1 home defeat to Dundee United in August 2019.

 In August 2020, with the lower leagues yet to commence due to the COVID-19 pandemic in Scotland (which also caused the cancellation of the previous campaign, with Partick controversially relegated to Scottish League One), Saunders announced his retirement from full-time football to pursue a career as a financial advisor.

 East Kilbride

 Saunders had a short spell with Gartcairn before signing with East Kilbride on 4 December 2020.

 International career

 On 15 November 2010, Saunders was called up to the Scotland Squad for the first time, and made his debut the following evening in a 3–0 win over the Faroe Islands, replacing Phil Bardsley at right back in the 70th minute.

+Coaching career

+After a period coaching at Kilwinning Rangers, his first managerial appointment was with Lowland League West side Albion Rovers, announced on 9 June 2026.